Redeem Now Ends in:

 Major Chords

-• Highlight notes one, four and five in red because these are the notes that correspond with major chords.
+• Highlight notes one, four and five in red because these are the notes that correspond with the root notes of the major chords.

 • This is the E string major chord shape.